espressif/esp-at/docs/en/AT_Command_Examples/Web_server_AT_Examples.rst

     +WEBSERVERRSP:1      // meaning that {IDF_TARGET_NAME} has received Wi-Fi connection information
-    WIFI CONNECTED       // meaning that {IDF_TARGET_NAME} is connecting WIFI GOT IP          // meaning that {IDF_TARGET_NAME} connect successfully to the destination rounter +WEBSERVERRSP:2      // meaning that STA device has received Wi-Fi connection result, and web resources can be released
+    WIFI CONNECTED       // meaning that {IDF_TARGET_NAME} is connecting WIFI GOT IP          // meaning that {IDF_TARGET_NAME} connect successfully to the destination router +WEBSERVERRSP:2      // meaning that STA device has received Wi-Fi connection result, and web resources can be released

 If the {IDF_TARGET_NAME} fails to connect to the router, the web page will display:

 .. figure:: ../../_static/Web_server/web_brower_wifi_connect_fail_en.png
    :align: center
-   :alt: ESP_device_connects_fail
+   :alt: Failed Connection to the Router
    :figclass: align-center

-   {IDF_TARGET_NAME} fails to connect to the router
+   Failed Connection to the Router

 At the same time, the following messages will be returned from the ESP-AT command port:

 ::

-    +WEBSERVERRSP:1      // meaning that {IDF_TARGET_NAME} has received Wi-Fi connection information, but failed to connect to the rounter.
+    +WEBSERVERRSP:1      // meaning that {IDF_TARGET_NAME} has received Wi-Fi connection information, but failed to connect to the router.

 Troubleshooting
 ^^^^^^^^^^^^^^^^^^^